-I’ve always maintained that the work I do is pretty good at treating disc injury and now it seems, once again, I was largely right.
-In a study snappily called:
+I’ve always maintained that the work I do is pretty good at treating cervical disc herniation.
+Now it seems, once again, I was right.
+This is all set out in study snappily called:

-the scientists looked at how a, admittedly, small sample responded to chiropractic spinal manipulation treatment for problems associated with disc herniation in their necks.
+In it, scientists looked at how a (small) sample responded to chiropractic spinal manipulation for problems associated with neck disc herniation.
+(Note the US spelling of disc – disk. helpful, eh?)

-This injury leads to compression of the nerve where it leaves the spinal cord just at the neck of the spine with the C6 and C7 nerve roots being most commonly involved.
-It can cause severe pain, pins and needles (paresthesia) often down a dermatome and weakness of the muscles innervated by the nerve.
-Classically, this is caused by a disc herniation but a degenerative spondylosis (bone growth in response to wear and tear) can also cause the same pain.
-It is also can be caused by a combination of the two.
+A cervical disc herniation can lead to compression of the nerves as they leave the spinal cord in the neck.
+Typically, this involves the C6 and C7 nerve roots.
+This can cause severe, unrelenting, pain.
+However, more commonly, it causes pins and needles (paresthesia) usually down a dermatome.
+It can also lead to weakness of the muscles innervated by that nerve.
+This is called a cervical radiculopathy if it happens in the neck.
+This is caused by a disc bulge compressing or irritating the nerve.
+However, a degenerative spondylosis (bone growth in response to wear and tear) can also cause similar pain.
+And, helpfully, this can also happen as a combination of these two!

 Now, this happens a fair bit.
 83.2 out of every 100 000 people suffer from a painful compression of a cervical nerve root.

-Usually, patients are treated with lifestyle changes, activity modifications, pain medications, physical therapy, epidural injections and sometimes spinal manipulative therapy (SMT).
-But currently, the research does not show sufficient evidence to advocate the use of manipulation as a therapeutic modality in individuals with the problem.
-In spite of this, many practitioners using their experience and best clinical judgement use SMT to help patients with this problem.
+Usually, these patients are treated with lifestyle changes, activity modifications, pain medications, physical therapy, epidural injections and sometimes spinal manipulative therapy (SMT).
+This is touched on elsewhere, such as here in this article describing disc bulges.
+But currently, research does not show sufficient evidence to advocate the use of manipulation as a therapeutic modality.
+In spite of this, many practitioners use our experience and best clinical judgement to help patients with cervical disc herniation.

 The findings were: